Newark officials warn of gridlock, street closures for MTV Video Music Awards

-Mayor Ras Baraka and Public Safety Director Anthony Ambrose are asking that downtown businesses consider early dismissals or even allowing employees to work from home because the event at the Prudential Center.
+Mayor Ras Baraka and Public Safety Director Anthony Ambrose asked that downtown businesses consider early dismissals or even allowing employees to work from home because the event at the Prudential Center.

 "We'd like the downtown businesses treat this like a major blizzard, except we know it's coming a few days in advance," Ambrose said.
 "It would be a mistake to underestimate the impact the VMA Awards are going to have on the downtown and the main roads in and out of the city...We are trying to spare people the aggravating gridlock, both coming into work and leaving," Ambrose said.